dragonflydb/documentation/docs/command-reference/server-management/client-tracking.md

 [Simple string reply](https://redis.io/docs/reference/protocol-spec/#simple-strings): `OK` if the connection was successfully put in tracking mode or if the tracking mode was successfully disabled.
 Otherwise, an error is returned.

+## Options

+`OPTIN`: Do not track keys for read only commands unless they are called immediately after a `CLIENT CACHING YES` command.

+`OPTOUT`: Track keys in read only commands unless they are called immediately after a `CLIENT CACHING NO` command.

+`NOLOOP`: Do not send notifications for keys modified by the current connection itself.

 ## Examples